Alfresco/alfresco-ng2-components/docs/dev-containers.md

 ### Practical Daily Pattern

 1. Code, lint, and test in the container.
-2. Review and commit on host with signing enabled.
+2. Commit and sign in the container using the forwarded host keys.
-3. Push from host (or container) based on your credential policy.
+3. Push from the container (SSH agent or `gh` credentials are forwarded).
 4. Keep branch protection checks active (status checks, review, signature policy if used).

 ## Updating Base Image Safely